TansLab/Tans_Schnitzcells/README.txt

 General information
 ================================================================================

+(Note 2017: See the file 2017-04-21_schnitzcells_short_guide.docx for a quick guide on using the GUI.)

 In end 2015, beginning of 2016, I made an effort to update the code in such a way that you can run your whole analysis from one script.
 Moreover, this script can also be controlled from a GUI (graphical user interface).

 The main file you currently need to perform an analysis is